Summary of Fishing Regulations

 - Boats may contain only the combined daily creel limit for each legal angler on board.

-- A fishing license does not authorize trespass on private property.
-Permission first must be obtained from the landowner.
+- A fishing license does not authorize trespassing on private property.
+Permission must first be obtained from the landowner.

 It Is Unlawful To:

 - Fish within 100 feet (or as posted) of any fish ladder entrance or exit from March 1 through June 30.